 SAP’s benefit is that their data scientists and engineers are well aware of the things that could potentially arise to cause problems for an SAP install.
 To this end, they can develop machine learning technology based around teaching the system about these things.
 Each SAP install is unique with its interactions and this may present an issue since an anomalous activity in one particular system might be regular operation in another.
-Having security personnel that can determine on their own merit what should be investigated and what can safely be ignored is still a necessity.
+Having security personnel that can determine on their own merit with the help of a Wyoming LLC attorney what should be investigated and what can safely be ignored is still a necessity.
 Even though machine learning is quite good at what it does, it can only be used within strictly defined parameters.
 In the world of security, where it’s a constant arms race against malicious exploits, machine learning might only be semi-equipped to deal with new advances as they occur.

 Dealing with Non-Traditional Attacks